 A little more background: I graduated George Washington University and spent my first 10 years in journalism as a reporter, at The Herald in Rock Hill, S.C., The Daily Record in Morristown, NJ, (where I covered an ambitious young politician named Chris Christie) and at The Record.
 At The Record I spent two years covering the case of two suburban teenagers who hid their pregnancy from their parents and threw their newborn into a trash bin.
 My coverage of the case, coincided with working the transportation beat and in 1998 I was fortunate to be named the New Jersey Press Association’s Journalist of the Year.

 After the baby case was finished, I wrote a true crime book, “Always In Our Hearts, The Story of Amy Grossberg, Brian Peterson, the Pregnancy They Hid and the Baby They Killed.”
-Also while at The Record, I wrote a feature for Sports Illustrated (fulfilling longtime dream) about 4 young African-American men shot by state troopers in a racial profiling stop on the N.J.
-Turnpike on their way to a basketball tryout.
+Also while at The Record, I wrote a feature for Sports Illustrated (fulfilling a longtime dream) about 4 young Black men shot by state troopers in a racial profiling stop on the New Jersey Turnpike on their way to a basketball tryout.
 The story appeared in Best American Sports Writing.

 My next job took me to Boston (also a clue), as senior editor at Boston Magazine, where I also began writing for Parents magazine and Runner’s World and teaching Magazine Writing & Editing at Boston University.
 In 2003, I left Boston Magazine to lead the redesign of the Boston Globe Sunday Magazine.
 I remained at the Globe for 15 years, until leaving in 2018 to join BU.
 It’s been a great journalism journey.